yasirbhutta/yasirbhutta.github.io/python/docs/oop-inheritance/practice-and-progress/mcqs-oop-inheritance.md

 {% assign topic_to_display = "oop-inheritance" %}

-{% for topic in site.data.python_questions.topics %}
+{% for topic in site.data.python.mcqs.topics %}
   {% if topic.topic == topic_to_display %}
     <h2>{{ topic.topic }}</h2>
     <ul>